-ONGOING MONITORING AND REPORTING: The property owner shall document the total number of employees, occupied Dwelling Unit, and/or registered guests that requested and were provided with contributions or incentives for sustainable transportation within the last year.
+The property owner shall document the total number of employees, occupied Dwelling Unit, and/or registered guests that requested and were provided with contributions or incentives for sustainable transportation within the last year.
 The property owner shall also submit invoices or receipts, with sensitive billing information redacted, to document the number and dollar amount of transit subsidies purchased within the last year.
-If no employees, tenants, or guests have opted to use the available transit subsidies, then the property owner shall submit documentation demonstrating that the transit contributions were offered and declined2.
-City staff shall verify that contributions are offered as specified in the project approvals.
+If no employees, tenants, or guests have opted to use the available contribution or incentive, then the property owner shall submit documentation demonstrating that the contributions or incentives were offered and declined4.
+City staff shall verify that contributions or incentives are offered as specified in the project approvals.